 Is Airbnb Legal In Thailand?

 The short answer is yes, it's illegal.
 This was confirmed in a court ruling in 2018.

-You can't rent a property for less than 30 days, unless you have a hotel license.
+You can't rent out a property for less than 30 days, unless you have a hotel license.
 Generally speaking, condo buildings in Thailand do not have a license to operate as a hotel.